top of page

 A list of seven learning outcomes including the description of communication trends and the flow of information in organizations, ethical writing and presentation skills, analysis of intercultural communications, and the development of documents in given business scenarios

 Informed by the course-level and the program-level outcomes, the portfolio assessment approach combines target writing and business communication skills.
-Students learn to use digital tools to conduct effective research and to craft written and oral communications that are both professional and ethical.
+Students learn to use digital tools to craft written and oral communications that are both professional and ethical.
+Throughout the course, students demonstrate their skills in business writing by analyzing business documents, creating a diverse range of business communication artifacts, and delivering presentations that analyze a business scenario and articulate clear, effective solutions.

 DESIGN